Chicken with Artichokes and Israeli Couscous

-- This chicken dish is a snap to pull together.
-It is made with a slew of kitchen staples: frozen (and defrosted) boneless, skinless chicken breasts, canned artichoke hearts, sun-dried tomatoes, olive oil, garlic, chicken broth, and, of course, the couscous.
-I make certain to add scallions to my grocery list and I’m set.
+This chicken dish is a snap to pull together.
+It’s made with a slew of kitchen staples: boneless, skinless chicken breasts, canned artichoke hearts, sun-dried tomatoes, olive oil, garlic, chicken broth, and of course, the couscous.
+All that’s needed are some scallions.

-- First, season the chicken, dust with flour, then brown it in olive oil.
+- First, season the chicken, dust with flour, and brown in olive oil.

-- While the chicken is working on its tan, simmer the couscous in chicken broth with the lid on.
+- While the chicken is browning, simmer the couscous in chicken broth with the lid on.

-- Dinner was ready in about 30 minutes.
-This chicken with artichokes over Israeli couscous is perfect for a busy weekday but tasty enough for company.
+- Dinner is ready in about 30 minutes!
+This chicken dish is perfect for a busy weeknight, but tasty enough for dinner guests!